 We reject any view of justification which divorces it from our sanctifying union with Christ and our increasing conformity to his image through prayer, repentance, cross-bearing and life in the Spirit.

-16. We affirm that saving faith includes mental assent to the content of the Gospel, acknowledgment of our own sin and need and personal trust and reliance upon Christ and his work.
+17. We affirm that saving faith includes mental assent to the content of the gospel, acknowledgment of our own sin and need and personal trust and reliance upon Christ and his work.

-18. We affirm that Jesus Christ commands his followers to proclaim the Gospel to all living persons, evangelizing everyone everywhere, and discipling believers within the fellowship of the Church.
-A full and faithful witness to Christ includes the witness of personal testimony, godly living, and acts of mercy and charity to our neighbor, without which the preaching of the Gospel appears barren.
+19. We affirm that Jesus Christ commands his followers to proclaim the gospel to all living persons, evangelizing everyone everywhere, and discipling believers within the fellowship of the Church.
+A full and faithful witness to Christ includes the witness of personal testimony, godly living, and acts of mercy and charity to our neighbor, without which the preaching of the gospel appears barren.

 We deny that any woman should be engaged in the specific tasks of teaching or preaching the Word to men in a corporate gathering of the Church or otherwise exercising pastoral authority over men in the Church (1 Tim 2:12-15, 1 Cor 14:34b-38).

-20. We affirm that Adam and Eve were made to complement each other in a one-flesh union of marriage that establishes God’s intended pattern for sexual relations between one man and one woman.
-Accordingly, both homosexual and adulterous acts are sinful (1 Cor 6:9-11).
+21. We affirm that Adam and Eve were made to complement each other in a one-flesh union of marriage that establishes God’s intended pattern for sexual relations between one biological man and one biological woman.
+Accordingly, all other sexual acts are sinful (Rom 1:24-27, Col 3:5, 1 Cor 6:9-11, Heb 13:4).

-We deny that unrepentant homosexual or adulterous acts do no harm to public and private ministry.
+We deny that unrepentant sinful sexual acts do no harm to public and private ministry.
 Rather, such acts constitute grounds for dismissal from ministry.